Dark They Were and Golden Eyed (bookshop)

 Dark They Were and Golden Eyed was a science fiction bookshop and comic book retailer in London during the 1970s; the largest of its kind in Europe.
 Specialising in science fiction, occultism, and Atlantis, the central London shop also played a key role in bringing American underground comics to the United Kingdom.
 It also sold American editions of mainstream science fiction books that were not easily obtained anywhere else.

-The shop was named after a short story by Ray Bradbury.
+The shop was named after the short story by Ray Bradbury.